 Location, Location, Location

+An old saying in the real estate business is that the value of a piece of property depends on three major factors: location, location, location.
+While there are some cyclical influences such as economic conditions, tax policies and interest rates that impact property marketability, the physical location of the property is key for three reasons.
 First, there is what I call the macro-geographic issue of the region, state and metropolitan area that determine buyer preferences.
-A job seeker may need to come to a high-tech, usually urban, area rather than a farm community; a retired person may be looking for desert or seaside climate which rules out many parts of the United States; and other persons may be interested in the cultural offerings usually associated with a city as opposed to a more rural area.
+A job seeker may need to come to a high-tech, usually urban, area rather than a farm community; a retired person may be looking for desert or seaside climate which rules out many parts of the United States, and other persons may be interested in the cultural offerings usually associated with a city as opposed to a more rural area.

 Micro-geographic and human-caused environmental impacts can influence value in several ways.
 A site high on a ridge with a wonderful view (elevation) can have greater value than a site without such a view.
-However, soil stability and slope on that same site can have negative influences on value if the hill is subject to landslide.
+However, soil stability and slope on that same site can have negative influences on value if the hill is subject to landslides.
 Flood susceptibility can enhance value if one is looking for floodplain soils to plant certain crops or if one wants to be near a body of water for recreational purposes.
 Flood susceptibility can lower value if the uses to which the property can be put are severely limited in terms of development.
 The positive or negative influences of natural or human-induced conditions can be enhanced or mitigated by human intervention: a home or business can be built on stilts to improve the view or get out of the floodway; a flood control project can reduce the size of a floodplain allowing greater development; site specific environmental contamination can be removed or more widespread air or water pollution can be cleaned up.
 A real property appraiser in our office must keep these factors in mind when deciding whether to adjust a reported purchase price or when establishing a fair market value if the property transferred by gift, inheritance or corporate stock where no purchase price is available.